-The Solomon R. Guggenheim Museum often referred to as The Guggenheim, has an impressive collection of Impressionist, Post-Impressionist, early Modern and contemporary art.
+The Solomon R. Guggenheim Museum often called The Guggenheim, has an impressive collection of Impressionist, Post-Impressionist, early Modern and contemporary art.

 The Guggenheim building is a landmark work of 20th-century architecture, designed by Frank Lloyd Wright, it was conceived as a “temple of the spirit”.
 The museum’s collection is shared with the museum’s sister museums in Bilbao, Spain, and elsewhere.